diegaso-xhc/Systems_analysis_toolbox/README.md

 ### Time response to a Step-like excitement signal

+The following figure shows the time response of a system to a step-like excitement signal:

 <p align="center">
   <img src="/Visualizations/Systems_time_response.PNG" width="650" />
 </p>

 ### Frequency spectrum of the input signal

+The following figure shows the frequency spectrum of an input sine-wave-like signal of 52Hz:

 <p align="center">
    <img src="/Visualizations/Frequency_spectrum.PNG" width="650" />